timjbray/jekyll-now/_posts/2018-06-01-File-New-Project.md

 I don't really believe in absolutes, but here are some of my some of my non-negotiables* in software projects:

+- Modern architectures - break that project up, don't build another monolith.
 - Modern languages - I like to choose modern languages, but not bleeding edge.
 Don't want to start a new project on legacy.
 But don't want to build something where it may be impossible to get help or build a team around - when the project inevitably succeeds :-)
-- Modern Platform - choose platforms that are going to accelerate development.
+- Modern Platforms - choose platforms that are going to accelerate development.
 I don't want to be building anything that can be pulled 'off-the-shelf'.
 - API languages - how are all the services going to talk to each other?
 There are some cool options now.
 SOAP is not one of them ;-)
-- Source control Service - In my first coding job, source control was managed by using different disks and folders: `backup #1`, `latest backup` etc. It was a nightmare, luckily was able to convince the boss there was a better way.
-Now it's not whether to use source control, or what type of source control (ie use Git), it's just about what service to use.
+- Source control service - In my first coding job, source control was managed by using different disks and folders: `backup #1`, `latest backup` etc. It was a nightmare, luckily was able to convince the boss there was a better way.
+Now it's not whether to use source control, or what type of source control (ie use Git), it's just about what service to use and what extras it provides.
 - Issue tracking software - some great options here these days, it's also included in most source control services.
 I like to have the git comments link back to issues and stories.
-- Documentation - somewhere to write doco.
+- Documentation - somewhere to write doco - internal & external.
 Nuff said.
-- CI/CD - It should be super easy to get changes deployed and tested through pipelines.
+- CI/CD - It should be super easy to get changes tested and deployed to production through pipelines.
 It's amazing how much this improves outcomes by encouraging regular delivery of small pieces of functionality.
+The DevOps mindset.
+- Monitoring - Need to know when there are issues and how the app is performing.
+There are now so many great tools and services to choose from here.

-(*) *Rules are there to be broken, I just try to consciously balance the trade-offs.
+(*) _Rules are there to be broken, I just try to consciously balance the trade-offs.
 I've recently chosen a range of technologies that I didn't have much experience with and somewhere very new.
-Mostly because I wanted to learn, improve my skills and I expected the technology to gain popularity.*
+Mostly because I wanted to learn, improve my skills and I expect the technology to gain popularity._

 ## Bias for action